SatyaPrakash-Pradhan/SatyaPrakash-Pradhan.github.io/_pages/about.md

 My Research
 -----
-My current research focuses on the accretion and ablation of deformable bodies induced by phase transition.
-Together with my advisor, [Prof. Arash Yavari](https://research.gatech.edu/arash-yavari), I utilize a geometric theory developed within the group to understand the mechanics of such systems, which are governed by boundary value problems over an evolving domain, the location of whose boundary is a priori unknown.
+My current research focuses on the mathematical modeling of accretion-ablation processes in deformable bodies.
+In particular, I'm studying the evolution of thermal stresses in nonlinear elastic solid bodies during the addition and removal of material points from the boundary via phase transition.